-In recently released statistics (Office for National Statistics) it was reported that there were a huge 101,669 divorces across England and Wales during 2019 alone.
+In recently released statistics (Office for National Statistics) it was reported that there were a huge 107,599 divorces across England and Wales during 2019 alone.
 It is thought that the Covid-19 pandemic has also had an impact on divorce rates in the UK.

 If you have been considering divorce but are perhaps querying the finality, upheaval or costs that could be involved then you may want to consider a separation agreement.

 What Is a Separation Agreement?

 A separation agreement is a document that you can make, if and when you decide you want to stop living with your partner which enables you to make arrangements for your property, children or how to split finances.
 This process is especially popular as you can create one whether you are a married or unmarried couple.
 If you are married this document can subsequently be used to process a divorce at a later date if you wish to do so.